-Parameters mapping (Mapping[str, np.ndarray]) - Dict mapping (any number of) arrayset names to tensor data (samples) which to add.
-The arraysets must exist, and must be set to accept samples which are not named by the user remote\sample\keys

-Returns generated id (key) which each sample is stored under in their corresponding arrayset.
+- Parameters mapping (Mapping[str, numpy.ndarray]) Dict mapping (any number of) arrayset names to tensor data (samples) which to add.
+The arraysets must exist, and must be set to accept samples which are not named by the user - Returns generated id (key) which each sample is stored under in their corresponding arrayset.
 This is the same for all samples specified in the input dictionary.

-Raises KeyError - If no arrayset with the given name exists in the checkout
+Raises KeyError - If no arrayset with the given name exists in the checkout remote\sample\keys